lokesh-venkata-sai/Airflow-learn/readme.md

 # create a new postgres connection (username and password is "airflow')

 # In the Airflow UI, go to admin -> connections -> create a new connection (for postgres)
-# In host: host.docker.internal (for windows or mac, when using postgres from docker)
+# In host: host.docker.local (for windows or mac, when using postgres from docker)

 # Instructions to run airflow in windows using python (currently there are issues with airflow compatibility in windows - so not working)